 What Not To Do In Case Interview Prep

-Competing for an offer from a top-notch consulting firm is not for the weak of heart.
-On average, only 3% of candidates will land an offer.
+Competing for an offer from a top-notch consulting firm is not for the faint of heart.
+On average, between 1-3% of candidates will land an offer.
 There’s not a lot of margin for error, so let’s touch on what not to do when prepping for case interviews.

 Don’t feverishly read every blog and consume all the interview prep materials ever created.
 Yes, watch a few case interview videos on YouTube, but not 57 of them.
 You learn by doing, not necessarily reading or watching.
 Some information is useful, but there is a point where you’ll run into the law of diminishing returns.

 Don’t do 1,000 practice cases on your own.
-While this might seem contradictory to what we just said, without a direction to shoot in (i.e. targeted feedback from a coach), it really is like shooting in the dark.
-We know it can be tempting to think that this is the best way to prep, and while it can be partially effective, this method will not ultimately get you to where you need to be in case interview readiness.
+Without a direction to shoot in (i.e., targeted feedback from a coach), it really is like shooting in the dark.
+We know it can be tempting to think that this is the best way to prep, and while it can be partially effective, this method will not ultimately get you to where you need to be when it comes to your case interview readiness.

 Helpful Tips for Case Interview Prep